selfdriven-foundation/selfdriven-university/README.md

-## Universities in the Intelligence Age.
+## Universities in the Intelligence Age

 > A reference model university for the intelligence age.